History of NATO: Strained relations with France

 NATO's unity was breached early in its history with a crisis occurring during Charles de Gaulle's presidency (1959–1969) of France.
 De Gaulle protested the strong role of the United States in NATO and what he perceived as a special relationship between it and the United Kingdom.
-In a memorandum sent to US President Dwight Eisenhower and British Prime Minister Harold Macmillan on 17 September 1958, he argued for the creation of a tripartite directorate, which would put France on an equal footing with the US and the UK.
+In a memorandum sent to US president Dwight Eisenhower and British prime minister Harold Macmillan on 17 September 1958, he argued for the creation of a tripartite directorate, which would put France on an equal footing with the US and the UK.

 Considering the response to be unsatisfactory, de Gaulle began constructing an independent defense-force for his country.
-He wanted to give France, in the event of an East German incursion into West Germany, the option of coming to a separate peace with the Eastern bloc, instead of being drawn into a larger war between NATO and the Warsaw Pact.
+General de Gaulle doubted that the United States would enter into a full-fledged war with the USSR in case of an aggression of the Warsaw Pact against Western Europe, especially after the USSR had acquired a balistic capability to hit targets in the continental United States with megaton-weapons, and might be tempted to wage a "limited" nuclear war in Western Europe and prevent NATO European allies having nuclear weapons to hit targets in the USSR.
 In February 1959, France withdrew its Mediterranean Fleet from NATO command, and it later banned the stationing of foreign nuclear weapons on French soil.
-That caused the United States to transfer 300 military aircraft out of France and to return control of the air-force bases that it had operated in France since 1950 to the French by 1967.
+That caused the United States to transfer 300 military aircraft out of France and to return control of the air-force bases that it had operated in France since 1950 to France by 1967.

 Though France showed solidarity with the rest of NATO during the Cuban Missile Crisis in 1962, de Gaulle continued his pursuit of an independent defense by removing France's Atlantic and English Channel fleets from NATO command.
 In 1966, all French armed forces were removed from NATO's integrated military command, and all non-French NATO troops were asked to leave France.
 A "seething" U.S. Secretary of State Dean Rusk asked for "clarification" from De Gaulle about whether American soldiers buried in French cemeteries, having fallen in part to defend and liberate France in two world wars, would also have to leave.
 The withdrawal forced the relocation of SHAPE from Rocquencourt, near Paris, to Casteau, Belgium, by 16 October 1967.
 France remained a member of the alliance and committed to the defense of Europe from possible Warsaw Pact attack, with its own forces stationed in West Germany throughout the Cold War.
 A series of secret accords between the US and French officials, the Lemnitzer–Ailleret Agreements, detailed how French forces would dovetail back into NATO's command structure if East-West hostilities broke out.

-When de Gaulle announced his decision to withdraw from the integrated NATO command, US President Lyndon Johnson suggested that when de Gaulle "comes rushing down like a locomotive on the track, why the Germans and ourselves, we just stand aside and let him go on by, then we are back together again."
+When de Gaulle announced his decision to withdraw from the integrated NATO command, US president Lyndon Johnson suggested that when de Gaulle "comes rushing down like a locomotive on the track, why the Germans and ourselves, we just stand aside and let him go on by, then we are back together again."

 That vision came true when France announced its return to full participation at the 2009 Strasbourg–Kehl summit.